This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Where is cotton grown?

-Cotton is a vegetable fiber obtained from the seeds of the plant with the same name.
-Among natural fiber fabrics, cotton is the world's most widely produced, mainly in China and India.
+Cotton is a plant fiber that is obtained from the seeds of the plant of the same name.
+Among natural fiber fabrics, cotton is the most produced in the world, mainly in China and India.
 In Europe we find some independent producers who are trying to recover cotton production, but the initiative is still in an initial phase.

 There are also two types of cotton cultivation: "conventional" cotton and organic cotton.
 Each of them has different ecological impacts.